reed-college/cs-virtualmachine/README.md

 The settings can be modified in the Vagrantfile by changing vb.cpus and vb.memory.
 Starting the vm using vagrant up will overwrite any settings you have made in the Virtualbox UI.

 **Note**: I recommend initially setting these values conservatively.
 Setting the vm memory to half of available memory and cpu count to 1 is a good start.
 The values can be increased until a performant virtual machine is configured without degrading performance on the host machine.

+# Building Updated Boxes
+Use the steps here (https://scotch.io/tutorials/how-to-create-a-vagrant-base-box-from-an-existing-one) to create the updated box, pushing all the changes to this Git repo.
+Then upload the nex box image to Vagrant Cloud by following these steps: https://www.vagrantup.com/docs/vagrant-cloud/boxes/create.html